declanthewise/odin-recipes/README.md

 # odin-recipes
-I'm creating a website with recipes using html
+I'm creating a website with recipes using html.
+Hoping to learn a thing or two.